slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On analysis

 <!--
+> *"On a poll 79% are right.
+In life, 79% are usually wrong."  -- warikoo@x*

 - if you want to understand how to fix a problem in the world, you have to ask who is profiting from the problem.
 Not who is suffering from it.
 - We overlook major flaws in those we like.
 And exaggerate minor faults in those we don't.
 -->